A Modeling Approach

 Why do we need models?

-If we acknowledge the .red[complexity] and .red[interrelatedness] of reality, and our goal is the perfect model, we soon realize To model anything, we would have to model everything!
+If we acknowledge the complexity and interrelatedness of reality, and our goal is the perfect model, we soon realize To model anything, we would have to model everything!
+Instead, we need to simplify reality to understand it.

 Occam’s Razor